 If you’re selling through a marketplace then your branding options may be limited – still, think carefully about what you can control, such as the tone of voice you use for your copy and the photo you use for your profile.

 Find out more

 - Do you need help customizing your online store?
 Our step-by-step guide on How to Design a Product Page is an awesome resource to help you out!

 Write a Captivating Description

-With an online store, you can’t notice which item the customer is eyeing up, stroll over, and use the gift of the gab to entice them into a sale.
+With an online store, you can’t notice which item the customer is eyeing up – you can’t stroll over and use your awesome sales skills to entice them into making a purchase.
 What you can do, though, is write an enticing, persuasive, and informative product description!

 Customers can’t pick up the items and examine them, so they’re relying on you to give an accurate insight into the product.
 Like Tiffany & Co., make it factual, but appealing – people want to be persuaded they need that diamond bracelet or a new pair of earrings!

 Find out more

 - Learn How to Write Product Descriptions that sell in our helpful guide